miadisabelle/Nucleoid/README.md

 ### Under the hood: Declarative (Logic) Runtime Environment

 Nucleoid is an implementation of symbolic AI for declarative (logic) programming at the runtime.
-As mentioned, the declarative runtime environment manages JavaScript state and stores each transaction in the built-in data store by declaratively rerendering JavaScript statements and building the knowledge graph (base) as well as an execution plan.
+As mentioned, the declarative runtime environment manages object state and stores each transaction in the built-in data store by declaratively rerendering TypeScript statements and building the knowledge graph (base) as well as an execution plan.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/4b199f99-336b-4da5-8358-2bbf7ac41c87" width="600" alt="Nucleoid's Taxonomy"/>